DosMike/SPSauce-GHAction/README.md

-# SPSauce-GHAction
+# SPSauce Build
-GitHub action simplifying running SPSacue build scripts in your workflow
+GitHub Action simplifying compiling and releasing [SourceMod](https://www.sourcemod.net/) plugins by running [SPSacue](https://github.com/DosMike/SPSauce/) build scripts in your workflow.

 ## Usage
 Allows you to run a SPSauce build script.
 Set up to take the same arg string as the wrapper